SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/performance/case-studies/hmmer3/index.md

 A first experiment was conducted to measure thread scaling of baseline HMMER3.1b2 `hmmsearch`.
-One hundred HMMs were sampled from the Pfam 31.0 database and 100,000 sequences from the UniProt/Swiss-Prot [17] database to create an input file pair; ten pairs in total were created.
+One hundred HMMs were sampled from the Pfam 31.0 database and 100,000 sequences from the UniProt/Swiss-Prot
+\[[17](#references)\] database to create an input file pair; ten pairs in total were created.
 Each input pair was passed to `hmmsearch` for execution on a Haswell node of Cori.
 Additional runs used the same input while progressively increasing the number of threads from 1 to 16.
 Average wall time of a one-thread job was used to scale the speedup of each replicate; these single thread times ranged from 35.7 to 126.1 seconds with the ten replicate average being 69.4 seconds.

 ![Unmodified HMMER3 thread scaling](hmmer3_thread.png)

 Fig. 1. shows speedup achieved by thread scaling `hmmsearch` on one Cori Haswell node.
 Whisker plots show the aggregate speedup factor of 10 different input combinations taken from Swiss-Prot and Pfam databases.
-The dotted line shows the theoretical perfect scaling trendline and is intentionally cut off to preserve detail in the whisker plot.
+The dotted line shows the theoretical perfect scaling trendline and is intentionally truncated to preserve detail in the whisker plot.

 Results show naïve use of `hmmsearch` obtains performance benefit only from the first four to five threads and any additional have minimal positive impact.